scooper91/checkout-kata/README.md

 ### `make test`

-This will run a node container, which will install the node mosules and run the tests
+This will run a node container, which will install the node modules and run the tests

 ### `make watch`